 There are several techniques used for rhinoplasty.
 The approach taken will be based on the complexity of the surgical case and the overall goal of the patient.

 During closed rhinoplasty surgery, incisions are made to the inside of the nose through the nostrils.
 This is a common technique for patients who desire mild reshaping.
 This approach does not cause visible scarring.
-For severe reshaping cases, the open technique will be implemented.

 Around half of all rhinoplasty cases will include some form of nose breaking in order to allow the surgeon to reshape the cartilage and bone.
 This is primarily intended for patients who have nasal asymmetry.
 The broken bone or cartilage will be reshaped and reattached, and then supported by splints during recovery.

 All surgical procedures carry some form of risk.
 These risks may be greatly minimized if an experienced nose surgeon is chosen to perform the surgery.
 While rhinoplasty is one of the most commonly performed procedures in the United States, a surgeon's skill is critical so that a beautiful, satisfactory outcome may result.

 Nasal packing is done to help with bleeding, especially if the surgery involves the septum.
 Gauze or cotton packs are inserted into the nasal chamber during this process.
 Patients find it uncomfortable, but the packing is only in for the short-term during the immediate recovery phase.